renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

   - Group Jump

       - Requires: Jump, 20 ranks in Spellcraft
-      - Effect: when you teleport ~~using Jump, Long Jump, Journey or Pilot~~, you may take objects or other people with you.
+      - Effect: when you teleport, you may take objects or other people with you.
 You may carry either one normal-sized person or 50 Kg of cargo per 10 ranks in Spellcraft.

   - Long Jump

       - Requires: Jump, 20 ranks in Spellcraft
       - Action: Standard Action
       - Effect: You teleport, moving up to 10 times your Running movement.

   - Journey

       - Requires: Long Jump, 30 ranks in Spellcraft
       - Action: Task Action (1 minute)
-      - Effect: You teleport, moving up to ~~2 kilometers per meter of running movement~~ 2 kilometer per 10 ranks in Spellcraft.
+      - Effect: You teleport, moving up to 2 kilometer per 10 ranks in Spellcraft.

   - Pilot

       - Requires: Journey, Group Jump
       - Action: Task Action (10 minutes)
       - Effect: You can use a Kairne to teleport; when you do so, you can teleport to any other Kairne in the network.

   - Master